kaaengine/kaa/docs/reference/nodes.rst

         # inside a Scene's __init__:
         spritesheet = Sprite(os.path.join('assets', 'gfx', 'spritesheet.png')  # a 1000x1000 spritesheet with hundred 100x100 frames
         frames = split_spritesheet(spritesheet, Vector(100,100)) # cut the spritesheet into 100 individual <Sprite> instances
-        animation = NodeSpriteTransition(frames, duration=2000, loops=0, back_and_forth=False) # With 100 frames a duration of 2000 means 20 miliseconds per frame.
+        animation = NodeSpriteTransition(frames, duration=2., loops=0, back_and_forth=False) # With 100 frames a duration of 2 secs means 20 miliseconds per frame.
         self.node = Node(position=Vector(100, 100), transition=animation)  # the transition will take care of setting the appropriate <Sprite> over time, thus creating an animation effect. self.root.add_child(self.node)  # until you add the Node to the Scene it won't show up on the screen!